Framework-Based-Software/icebreaking-Linlin-web/README.md

 <br />

 ## 🚀 About Me
-I am a passionate **Software Engineering (Software Technology) postgraduate student** who loves my profession.
+I am a passionate **Software Engineering (Software Technology) postgraduate student** who loves my profession.I just started my first year of postgraduate school this year, and I'm looking forward to my postgraduate life!
 Here's a more information about me:

 - 🌱 **I am currently learning**: framework-based software design and development, UX,software engineering management and practice, and more.
-My goal is to become proficient and apply what I have learned.
+I hope to learn a lot about software architecture and practice and how to better develop systems.
+- 📚 **Course Expectations**: Gain hands-on experience in software development and design.
 - 💬 **You can ask me**: full stack development, Python, Java , database management or anything related to technology!

 - 📫 **How to Reach Me**: My Email:23095061@siswa.um.edu.my | LinkedIn: www.linkedin.com/in/linlin666666
-- 😄 **Pronouns**: He/Him or She/Her or They/Them
-- ⚡ **interesting fact**: I like to find simpler ways to design software engineering projects
+- ⚡ **interesting fact**: Loves all kinds of food🤩
 ---

 ## 🛠️ Tech Stack